 This post may contain affiliate links.
 Please read our disclosure policy.

-This white chicken lasagna soup recipe has a garlic cream parmesan broth, tender chicken, lasagna noodles, and plenty of mushrooms and spinach.
-Comfort on a cold day!
+This white chicken lasagna soup recipe has a creamy garlic parmesan broth, tender chicken, lasagna noodles, and plenty of mushrooms and spinach.
+It’s total comfort food!

 close-up of creamy chicken lasagna soup